 Absolutely not.
 You can do as much — or as little — as you want during your week at Camp.
 In fact, we have such a wide variety of activities, we often have to tell first-time Campers to slow down a bit or they wear themselves out by the third day of Camp!

 While we do have several nurses and EMTs on staff, they are there to attend to the usual summer camp scrapes, bumps, and bruises and to act as on-site first responders in the unlikely event of a serious accident.
-(Local ambulances/EMTs can take a minimum of 20 minutes to respond when called, and the nearest medical facility is 45-60 minutes away.)
+Local ambulances/EMTs can take a minimum of 20 minutes to respond when called, and the nearest medical facility is a 15-20 minute drive away.

 We pride ourselves on offering a unique vacation experience to our Campers that is fun and minimizes safety risks.
 To that end — though it is rare — we may determine that the level of need you present may be too great to permit your attendance, in which case your registration may be cancelled and your registration fees refunded.
 Those Campers who fail to accurately disclose details around any current or pre-existing conditions prior to arrival whose needs or conditions are determined to present safety concerns for themselves or others that cannot be reasonably accommodated once they are at Camp may be required to depart early.
 In such cases, registration fees are non-refundable.